strautomator/core/README.md

 - **settings.secret.json** - private credentials and secrets, excluded from the GIT repo
 - **GCS settings** - optional, will be downloaded from a Google Cloud Storage bucket on startup

 Additionally, you can also define settings via environment variables, prefixed by SMU and separating levels with underscore.
-So for instance to define the `app.title` via environment variables, you should set the value on `$SMU_app_title`.
+So for instance to define the `app.title` via an environment variable, you should set the value on `$SMU_app_title`.
 To define `gcp.projectId`, use `$SMU_gcp_projectId`.
 And so on.

 If you want to download settings from Google Cloud Storage, you must define the `gcp.downloadSettings.bucket` (or via the `$SMU_gcp_downloadSettings_bucket` env variable).
 The default filename is `settings.secret.json`, but you can change that as well.
 The settings file downloaded from GCS will NOT persist on the disk.

 Please note that settings specific to the web server, API and other web-specific features are defined on files directly on the [Strautomator Web](https://github.com/strautomator/web).
-Same naming convention.
+Same procedure, same naming convention.

 ### Database

 By default Strautomator uses Google Cloud Firestore to store its data.
 But the [database wrapper](https://github.com/strautomator/core/blob/master/src/database/index.ts) was made in such a way that it should be pretty easy to implement other document based data stores as well, such as MongoDB or DynamoDB.

-The following collections are used:
+The following collections are currently used:

 - **users** registered user details
 - **activities** summary of processed activities